 The more a candidate can envision what it might be like working at your company, the more likely they are to apply.
 So get concrete and add details to your career page about:

 - What the working environment is like (Creative and inspiring?
 Internationally-oriented?
 Innovative?)

 - What kind of tech tools you use (Slack, Trello, Figma, etc.)

 - What kind of workflows you have (Agile, remote, etc.)

-> - What's the office like (you can't go wrong with pictures or videos!)
+- What the office is like (You can't go wrong with pictures or videos!)

->

-> Bakken&Baeck showcases their team's expertise with a dedicated tech blog written by the developers in the team.
+Bakken&Baeck showcases their team's expertise with a dedicated tech blog written by the developers in the team.
 This is a great way to attract talent looking to work with a team of inspiring and skilled people.